“Justice for All”

 Themes

-The Department of Posts is pleased to issue a Commemorative Postage Stamp on the Right to Free Legal Aid.
+The Department of Posts proudly issues a Commemorative Postage Stamp on Right to Free Legal Aid, honoring this constitutional promise and reaffirming India’s commitment to justice for all.